Meituan-Dianping: China's app for everything files for huge Hong Kong IPO

 The company is seeking to raise more than $4 billion at a valuation of $60 billion, according to Reuters.
 That would be double what Meituan was valued at in October, when an injection of $4 billion from investors like Chinese tech company Tencent (TCEHY) valued the company at $30 billion.

-Meituan didn't respond to a request for comment.
+Meituan didn't respond to a request for comment on its potential valuation.

+In a stock exchange filing, Meituan said it will use funds raised from the IPO to upgrade its technology, develop new products and services, and make acquisitions and investments.
+The company recently made headlines for buying Chinese bike-sharing company Mobike in a deal reportedly worth around $3 billion.

-Despite racking up 320 million active users and more than doubling revenue last year, the company has yet to turn a profit.
+Despite racking up 320 million active users and more than doubling revenue last year, Meituan has yet to turn a profit.

-According to its recently filed IPO documents, Meituan posted an adjusted net loss of 2.8 billion yuan ($430 million) for last year.
+According to its recently filed IPO documents, the company posted an adjusted net loss of 2.8 billion yuan ($430 million) for last year.
 That's narrower than the 5.4 billion yuan ($830 million) loss it reported for 2016.

 Related: The wave of massive Chinese tech IPOs has begun